1. BLOCKCHAIN MARKET AND BUSINESS MODEL OVERVIEW

 Please refer to 2.4 Self-regulatory Organisations.

-While the authors of this article are not aware of this being tested in the Cayman courts, it is likely that ownership of a digital asset will be determined by who holds the private key required to access and transfer that asset.
+While we are not aware of this being tested in the Cayman courts, we would anticipate that ownership of a digital asset will be determined by who holds the private key required to access and transfer that asset.
 This will be subject to particular circumstances, for example:

-- where persons hold keys on behalf of others (whether as an employee, custodian or intermediary) (in which ownership is likely to be determined by contractual, trust and agency principles);
+- where persons hold keys on behalf of others (whether as an employee, custodian or intermediary) (in which case we would anticipate ownership being determined by contractual, trust and agency principles);

 - where keys are obtained unlawfully (which may affect whether the holder is treated as the lawful owner); and